OkazakiLab/Go-MARTINI/README.md

-# Go-MARTINI
+# Gō-MARTINI

-The modified script to construct a Go-MARTINI system.
+The modified script to construct a Gō-MARTINI system.
 For the original version, please see http://info.ifpan.edu.pl/~panos/panos/GoMartini.html

-It uses a new cutoff scheme to define native contacts of proteins [Mahmood, Poma and Okazaki, Submitted].
+It uses a new cutoff scheme to define native contacts of proteins [Mahmood, Poma and Okazaki, Front.
+Mol.
+Biosci.
+(2021) https://doi.org/10.3389/fmolb.2021.619381
+].

 ## Usage
 First, clone or download the repository,